churchmanlab/Yeast_NETseq_Screen/5_PauseLoci/README.md

 # To extract pause loci

 Before proceeding with this section, the "stt" bedGraph files created in 1_AlignData need to be sorted by chromosome.
-To do this, run
+To do this, go back to that directory and run
 ```
 reps="yfg1-1 yfg1-2 goi1-1 goi1-2 wt-1 wt-2"
 for rep in reps
 do
-sbatch ./Scripts/SortBedRomanNum.sh rep
+sbatch ./Scripts/SortBedGraph.sh ${rep}_stt_pos.bedGraph ${rep}_stt_neg.bedGraph
 done
 ```